 Completing a successful roofing job means following a trusted recipe—here, a few key ingredients must come together to create the best possible result.
 You’ll need knowledge, diligence to meet deadlines, and high-quality tools and materials.
-Just as you wouldn’t skimp on quality supplies, neither should you on your equipment.
+That's right.
+We're talking nail guns.

 Roofing nailers aren’t your average nail gun!